 The upshot is that investment demand for gold among Muslims could surge by several hundred tons amounting to tens of billions of dollars.
 Total Shariah-compliant assets under management are estimated by the Islamic Finance Stability Board to grow to $6.5 trillion by 2020.
 If clients opted for just a 1% allocation to gold, that would translate into $65 billion – or more than half of annual worldwide gold production.

 While the fertility rate of most Western cultures has been declining at an alarming rate, the Muslim population itself is rapidly growing worldwide.
-According to a report by the Pew Research Center, “if current demographic trends continue, the number of Muslims is expected to exceed the number of Christians by the end of this century.”
+According to a report by the Pew Research Center, “If current demographic trends continue, the number of Muslims is expected to exceed the number of Christians by the end of this century.”
 That would make Islam the world’s biggest religion.

-Muslim immigration is obviously a hot-button issue in the United States and Europe.
+Muslim immigration is a hot-button issue in the United States and Europe.
 But regardless of whether the West finally decides that enough is enough and puts a cap on Muslim inflows, the worldwide Muslim population will keep expanding.
 That’s ensured by the comparatively high rates of Muslim fertility.

 Higher numbers of Muslims, plus rising standards of living in Asia, means non-Western demand for gold and silver can be expected to go up for the foreseeable future.